ibm-cloud-docs/key-protect/kur.md

 ### Private-only instances
 {: #kur-ts-private-only}

 Some KMS instances might be configured to allow only private network access.
-If a KMS instance allows only private network access and you are not connected to the IBM Cloud private network, the tool cannot fetch stats or keys for that instance.
+If a KMS instance allows only private network access and you are not connected to the IBM Cloud Private network, the tool cannot fetch stats or keys for that instance.
 Use `--skip-private-calls` to skip these instances rather than having the tool fail on them:

 ```sh
 ./<kur-binary> --service kms --skip-private-calls